 Provide a full range of educational programs for the public

 Have a dedicated and expansive Animal Behavior Department with trainers and staff who not only provide animals with nutrition, exercise and love, but also enrichment plans to help animals manage shelter stress (most shelters do not have behavior staff who are trained in animal behavior).

-With over 130 years of service to our community, we are proud of the support for our shelter animals from local foundations, businesses, families and individuals.
-In 2016, over 7,600 donors supported our mission and partnered with us to improve the lives of rescued animals.
+With over 135 years of service to our community, we are proud of the support for our shelter animals from local foundations, businesses, families and individuals.

 At Humane Society of West Michigan, we feel strongly that we want to be an open book to any donor, potential donor, or other interested party.
 Below are financial and informational publications for your review.
 Should you want to know more about HSWM or want to be added to our mailing list, please call 616-453-8900.